Surgical Services for Pets in Queens and Woodside

 If your pet requires advanced surgical care, we also offer the services of a board certified veterinary surgeon in-house.

-We are proud to offer the services of a board-certified veterinary surgeon who travels to our location to provide orthopedic and specialty surgeries in our state-of-the-art surgical suite.
+We are proud to offer the services of a board-certified veterinary surgeon who travels to our location to provide specialty surgeries in our state-of-the-art surgical suite.

 We perform medical and emergency surgeries at Queens Animal Hospital to help treat diseases and conditions in pets, as well as to repair injuries caused by trauma.